 Insurers will however want to be notified of the number of volunteers employed and the type of activity in which they are engaged.
-In particular insurers should be notified of any plans to use volunteers in higher-risk activities, such as those mentioned previously within this document.
+Insurers should be notified of any plans to use volunteers in higher-risk activities, such as those mentioned previously within this document.